ij0181142/voting-app/README.md

 # Real-Time Voting App

-A simple beginner-friendly voting app built with **Node.js, Express, and Socket.io**.
+A simple voting app built with **Node.js, Express, and Socket.io**.
 Users can log in with a name, cast one vote, and see live results.

 ## Features